History of Christianity: Ante-Nicene period (100–312)

 The Christian faith spread east into Syria and Mesopotamia where the population spoke Aramaic, not Greek.
 Aramaic Christians were in Adiabene (northern Iraq) by the second century.
 By the second century Christianity was in North Africa, and by the third century, it had spread across the Mediterranean region, from Greece and Anatolia into the Balkans in the East, and as far as Roman Britain in the northwest.

-Christianity's ideology, combined with its social impact, were pivotal to this growth.
+Christianity's ideology, combined with its social impact, was pivotal to this growth.
 Christianity offered people new ways of thinking.
 For example, the idea that the power of God was manifested through Jesus in a reversal of power challenged Roman concepts of hierarchy.
 In sociologist Rodney Stark's view, Christianity grew because it constituted an "intense community" which provided a unique "sense of belonging".
 However, early Christianity demonstrates both inclusion and exclusion.
 Belief in Jesus was the crucial and defining characteristic for becoming a Christian, and early Christianity was highly inclusive toward anyone who expressed such belief.
-Ancient philosophy Professor Danny Praet writes that believers were also highly exclusive; they were separated from unbelievers by a strong social boundary based on belief rather than ritual in the traditional Roman fashion.
+However, believers were also highly exclusive; they were separated from unbelievers by a strong social boundary that avoided traditional practices such as public baths and military service.